okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-additional-limits/index.md

 > **Note:**
 >
 > * In addition to the rate limits listed on this page, Okta applies rate limits per API, divided into three categories.
 See the [Rate limit overview](/docs/reference/rate-limits).
 > * [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/) apply to a variety of endpoints across different APIs for customers that purchased this add-on.
+(The DynamicScale add-on service is only available to Customer Identity Solutions (CIS) customers.)
 > * To learn more about how to manage rate limits, see our [best practices](/docs/reference/rl-best-practices).
 > * You can expand Okta rate limits upon request.
 To learn how, see [Request exceptions](/docs/reference/rl-best-practices/#request-rate-limit-exceptions) and [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/).
 >